nagyist/abp/docs/en/Community-Articles/2025-02-16-Using-Pushed-Authorization-Requests-In-ABP-Framework/POST.md

 A typical ABP layered architecture usually includes the following projects:

 - `Acme.AuthServer`: OAuth 2.0 authorization server integrated with `OpenIddict`.
-- `Acme.AuthServer.Api.Host`: API project that uses `JWT Bearer` authentication scheme and authenticates through the `Acme.AuthServer` project.
+- `Acme.HttpApi.Host`: API project that uses the `JWT Bearer` authentication scheme and authenticates through the `Acme.AuthServer` project.
 - `Acme.Web`: An UI project configured with an `OpenID Connect` authentication scheme to authenticate through the `Acme.AuthServer` project.

 When we attempt to use `OpenID Connect` authentication in the `Acme.Web` project, it constructs an authorization request and redirects the browser to the `Acme.AuthServer` project.